ansible/ansible-rulebook/docs/usage.rst

     --controller_url=<u>        Controller API base url, e.g. http://host1:8080
     --controller_token=<t>      Controller API authentication token

-To get help from `ansible-rulebook` run the following
+To get help from `ansible-rulebook` run the following:

 .. code-block:: console

     ansible-rulebook --help

-To check the version of `ansible-rulebook` run the following
+To check the version of `ansible-rulebook` run the following:

 .. code-block:: console

     ansible-rulebook --version

-The normal method for running `ansible-rulebook` is the following
+The normal method for running `ansible-rulebook` is the following:

 .. code-block:: console